-Julia MacKenzie is the Chief Program Officer for the American Association for the Advancement of Science (AAAS), providing leadership to the diverse array of high-impact programs at AAAS, including the Science and Technology Policy Fellowships; Scientific Responsibility, Human Rights & the Law; Dialogue on Science, Ethics, & Religion; the Center for Science Diplomacy; the EPI Center; SciLine; the Center for Public Engagement; and efforts to increase diversity, equity and inclusion in STEMM education and the STEMM workforce.
+Julia MacKenzie is the Chief Program Officer for the American Association for the Advancement of Science (AAAS), providing leadership to the diverse array of high-impact programs at AAAS, including the Science and Technology Policy Fellowships; Mass Media Fellowships; the Center for Scientific Responsibility and Justice; Dialogue on Science, Ethics, & Religion; the EPI Center; SciLine; and Inclusive STEMM Ecosystems for Equity and Diversity.

 Prior to her role as CPO, Julia served as Senior Director of International Affairs and Director of the AAAS Center for Science Diplomacy, advising on strategic bilateral and multilateral relationships; strengthening ties between scientists and diplomats; and elevating the role of science in foreign policy to address global challenges.
 She also served as Executive Editor of the policy journal Science & Diplomacy.